SNOLAB

-SNOLAB is a Canadian underground science laboratory specializing in neutrino and dark matter physics.
+SNOLAB is a Canadian underground science laboratory specializing in neutrino and dark matter physics, quantum technology, and life sciences.
 Located 2 km below the surface in Vale's Creighton nickel mine near Sudbury, Ontario, SNOLAB is an expansion of the existing facilities constructed for the original Sudbury Neutrino Observatory (SNO) solar neutrino experiment.

 SNOLAB is the world's deepest operational clean room facility.
 Although accessed through an active mine, the laboratory proper is maintained as a class-2000 cleanroom, with very low levels of dust and background radiation.
 SNOLAB's 2070 m (6800 feet) of overburden rock provides 6010 metre water equivalent (MWE) shielding from cosmic rays, providing a low-background environment for experiments requiring high sensitivities and extremely low counting rates.
 The combination of great depth and cleanliness that SNOLAB affords allows extremely rare interactions and weak processes to be studied.
 In addition to neutrino and dark matter physics, SNOLAB is also host to biological experiments in an underground environment.

 History

 The Sudbury Neutrino Observatory was the world's deepest underground experiment since the Kolar Gold Fields experiments ended with the closing of that mine in 1992.
-With the deepest underground laboratory in North America at 2100 metre water equivalent depth, and the deepest in the world at 4800 MWE, many other groups were interested in conducting experiments in the 6000 MWE location.
+Many research collaborations were, and still are, interested in conducting experiments in the 6000 MWE location.

 In 2002, funding was approved by the Canada Foundation for Innovation to expand the SNO facilities into a general-purpose laboratory, and more funding was received in 2007 and 2008.

 Construction of the major laboratory space was completed in 2009, with the entire lab entering operation as a 'clean' space in March 2011.